Earl Biss

-Earl Biss (September 29, 1947 – October 18, 1998), also called Spotted Horse and The Spirit Who Walks Among His People, was a Native American painter born in Renton, Washington.
+Earl Biss (September 29, 1947 – October 18, 1998), also called Spotted Horse (Iichíile Xáxxish) and The Spirit Who Walks Among His People (Iláaxe Baahéeleen Díilish), was a Native American painter born in Renton, Washington.
 He was Apsáalooke and a citizen of the Crow Tribe of Montana.

 A significant Native American fine artist, Biss is known for his colorful oil paintings of Plains Indians and western landscapes.
 Biss exhibited his artwork widely and has works in the public collections of institutions including the New Mexico Museum of Art, the Missoula Art Museum, and the Gilcrease Museum.

 Early life

 Biss was born to Earl Biss Sr. and Dorothy Shane and was a child of the Greasy Mouth Burnt Lip Clan.
 He was a descendent of Crow scout White Man Runs Him.
 As a young child, Biss split his time between living with his grandmother in Montana on the Crow Indian Reservation and with his father on the Yakama Indian Reservation in Washington.

 At age eight, Biss fell ill with rheumatic fever.
 During his convalescence, he began painting and soon showed significant talent in the arts.
 Elders gave the young artist the Crow name Spotted Horse (Iichíile Xáxxish).

 Biss spent time at both Mount Si High School and Wapato High School.
 At age sixteen, he began at the Institute of American Indian Arts (IAIA) along contemporaries T. C. Cannon (Kiowa/Caddo) and Kevin Red Star (Crow_.
 While there from 1963 to 1965, Biss studied under faculty including Fritz Scholder (La Jolla Luiseño), Allan Houser (Ft.
 Sill Apache), Charles Loloma (Hopi), and Paolo Soleri.
 He was inspired by Abstract expressionism and other Modern art movements to incorporate wider influences into Native art, in turn helping found the Contemporary Southwestern Art movement.
 Said Red Star, "Earl was the catalyst, like the agitator in a washing machine."